In this 7-step guide, you’ll find an overview of a basic Make-to-Order workflow in Katana – building the flow between the Sell, Make, and Buy screens.

 Companies that start making a product only when a customer order is received, with no products kept in stock, use a Make-to-Order (MTO) approach.

 Step 1 – Create a Sales Order

-From the Sell screen, you can track the Sales items availability, Ingredients availability, Production status, and Delivery status for each order.
+You can track the Sales items availability, Ingredients availability, Production status, and Delivery status for each order from the Sell screen.

 Using the MTO approach, your Sales items availability will typically show Not available as you won’t keep any products in stock for immediate delivery.

 Ingredients availability indicates whether the materials required to make the ordered products are In stock, Expected, or Not available.
 Find a SO where the Ingredients show Not available and open this order.
 Inside the order page, click on Not available under Ingredients for a more detailed list of missing material.

 Step 2 – Schedule Your Production